geekdoos/youtube-search-js/README.md

 -- Auto-completion

--- Local storage on a MySQL database
+-- Local storage using a MySQL database

 -- Show the result of the last request